chumphrey-cmd/WORKING-MEMORY/BLUE-TEAM-WM/DFIR-THREAT-HUNTING/README.md

-# PURPOSE
+# An Incident Response Mental Model 🪨 + ⚒️ = 🗿

-- Content here was initially forked from: https://github.com/w00d33/w00d33.github.io.
-It is now being updated, reorganized, and restructured with new material.
+**NOTE:** Content here was initially forked from https://github.com/w00d33/w00d33.github.io.
+It is now being updated, reorganized, and restructured with new material as of 2024.

-## An Incident Response Mental Model 🪨 + ⚒️ = 🗿

 - I interpret the incident response process as akin to the art of masonry.
 A **network analyst** scans the network landscape for anomalies, unusual traffic patterns, unauthorized connections, or other signs of compromise.
 Like a surveyor identifying quality stone deposits, the **network analyst** uncovers leads worth closer examination.